open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Non-Uniform Circular Motion/Turning_Car/Turning_car.md

         value: Your head (and eyes) are not in an inertial reference frame, and so things are moving for no reason.
       ans3:
-        value: Your semi-truck is moving along a circular path, and a centripetal acceleration is required.
-Without a force to push it towards the middle, objects(your shoulders, the soup cans) will NOT move in a circle along with the rest of the semi-truck, and so will move relative to the semi-truck's interior.
+        value: Your bus is moving along a circular path, and a centripetal acceleration is required.
+Without a force to push it towards the middle, objects(your shoulders, the soup cans) will NOT move in a circle along with the rest of the bus, and so will move relative to the bus's interior.
       ans4:
-        value: Turning to the right forces your semi-truck to tilt, and all the cans and the shoulders shift down-hill.
+        value: Turning to the right forces your bus to tilt, and all the cans and the shoulders shift down-hill.
 ---
 # {{ params.vars.title }}
 If you are sitting in the passenger seat of a {{ params.vars.vehicle}} that makes a quick left turn, your shoulders seem to lean to the right (and all of the soup cans on the floor roll to the right).